Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 end
 ```

 **The command** is a lot similar to _the event_, except it's designed as an imperative action in your domain.
 The object has a name similar to `SubmitApplication`, `SubmitOrder`, `BlockUser`, etc. It may look like _the doer_ except for one major difference: the doer has a poor naming.
-People also call it an “operation”.
+People also call it an "operation".

 ```ruby
 class SubmitOrder